3D-e-Chem/molviewer-tsx/README.md

 * Speed up loading development page, atm transpilation is done in browser and over 370 network requests are made
 * Use redux to toggle visibility of molecules
 * Use redux-thunk to load molecules from server
-* Embed 3dmol or litemol to render molecules in 3D
 * Add to Travis-CI
 * Add to Codacy with code coverage
 * Easier manual external declaration inclusion